Vincent Illuzzi

-Vincent Illuzzi, Jr. (born September 17, 1953) is an American lawyer and politician from Derby, Vermont who formerly served as a Republican member of the Vermont State Senate representing the Essex-Orleans senate district.
+Vincent Illuzzi Jr. (born September 17, 1953) is an American lawyer and politician from Derby, Vermont, who formerly served as a Republican member of the Vermont State Senate representing the Essex-Orleans senate district.

 Illuzzi was first elected to the Vermont Senate in 1980.
 From 1976 to 1979, he was a correspondent for the Burlington Free Press.
 In 1978, he interviewed Peter Galbraith when he was chair of the Vermont Democratic Party; some 40 years later, they served together in the Senate.
-At 27, Illuzzi was the youngest person ever elected to the Vermont Senate.
+At 27, Illuzzi was the youngest person ever elected to the Vermont Senate, a record he held until 2024.
 He served from 1981 to 2013.
 He did not run for reelection in 2012, and was the unsuccessful Republican nominee for Vermont Auditor of Accounts.

-He currently serves as the State's Attorney for Essex County, although a resident of neighboring Orleans Co.
-The question of residency was the subject of a State Superior Court case:Arguably, there is an equally compelling policy reason for allowing voters to elect officials who do not reside in the voters’ county: it increases the pool of eligible candidates to fill those positions.
-Such a consideration may be important for small counties like Essex which may have few lawyers or law enforcement officers willing to run for state’s attorney or sheriff.
+He currently serves as the State's Attorney for Essex County, although a resident of neighboring Orleans County.
+The question of residency was the subject of a State Superior Court case:

+Arguably, there is an equally compelling policy reason for allowing voters to elect officials who do not reside in the voters’ county: it increases the pool of eligible candidates to fill those positions.
+Such a consideration may be important for small counties like Essex which may have few lawyers or law enforcement officers willing to run for state's attorney or sheriff.
 Without a residency requirement, voters may be better assured that they are electing the most competent and qualified person willing to hold the office.
 If the framers had intended county officials to be county residents, they would have specifically mandated that in the constitution.